96boards/projects/GoogleAssistant/Part1/README.md

 - Go to the the [projects page](https://console.cloud.google.com/cloud-resource-manager) on Google Cloud Platform and create a new project.
 - In the [API manager page](https://console.developers.google.com/apis/api/embeddedassistant.googleapis.com/overview?project=dragon-assistant&duration=PT1H) search for the Google Assistant API and Enable it.
 - Now we will create an [OAuth Client ID](https://console.developers.google.com/apis/credentials/oauthclient?project=dragon-assistant&pli=1).
 Select ‘Others’ and provide a product name and proceed to save.
 After you click on create, it will generate a dialog box with the client ID and secret.
 Next to the clientID, click on the download button and save the .json file in working directory of the DragonBoard.
+You can find the video in the Images folder.
 # 4) Account Settings
 Open the [Activity Controls Page](https://myaccount.google.com/activitycontrols) and ensure that all of these switches are turned on.
 We will need each of these for the proper functioning of the project.
 - Web and App Activity